Supporting our students

 Alternatively, staff can refer students to the Advice and Response team by emailing email@example.com.
 If you need further advice on a case, you can call 0161 275 5780 (please note that this number is for staff use only).

 An advisor will work with students to deliver support in the most accessible way for them - face-to-face, through video-calls, telephone appointments or via email.
+For more information, please see this page.

 The Occupational Health Service provides confidential services to protect the health of staff and students, assessing and advising on fitness for work, training and study, so as to ensure that health issues are effectively managed.